All Resources

 The Business Impact of Data Security Threats

 Shadow data represents not only a security concern but also a significant compliance and business issue.
 Attackers often target shadow data as an easily accessible source of sensitive information.
 Compliance risks arise, especially concerning personal, financial, and healthcare data, which demands meticulous identification and remediation.
 Moreover, unnecessary cloud storage incurs costs, emphasizing the financial impact of shadow data on the bottom line.
+Businesses can return investment and reduce their cloud cost by better controlling shadow data.

 As more enterprises are moving to the cloud, the concern of shadow data is increasing.
 Since shadow data refers to data that administrators are not aware of, the risk to the business depends on the sensitivity of the data.
 Customer and employee data that is improperly secured can lead to compliance violations, particularly when health or financial data is at risk.
 There is also the risk that company secrets can be exposed.

 An example of this is when Sentra identified a large enterprise’s source code in an open S3 bucket.
 Part of working with this enterprise, Sentra was given 7 Petabytes in AWS environments to scan for sensitive data.
 Specifically, we were looking for IP - source code, documentation, and other proprietary data.
+As usual, we discovered many issues, however there were 7 that needed to be remediated immediately.
+These 7 were defined as ‘critical’.

 The most severe data vulnerability was source code in an open S3 bucket with 7.5 TB worth of data.
 The file was hiding in a 600 MB .zip file in another .zip file.
 We also found recordings of client meetings and a 8.9 KB excel file with all of their existing current and potential customer data.
+Unfortunately, a scenario like this could have taken months, or even years to notice - if noticed at all.
+Luckily, we were able to discover this in time.

 How You Can Detect and Minimize the Risk Associated with Shadow Data